 Is it for you?

-If you’ve already had an intro to backcountry skiing course and would like to further develop your skills to progress confidently in this sport.
+If you’ve already taken our beginner backcountry skiing and splitboard training course and would like to further develop your skills to progress confidently in this sport.
 Participants are required to be at least intermediate skiers/splitboarders (i.e. must feel comfortable on blue runs in most conditions).
 Participants should be ‘hiking fit’.